music-encoding/guidelines/_guidelines-v3/03-FRBR.md

    the FRBR
    module adapts the Functional Requirements for Bibliographic Records (FRBR) as recommended by the
-   International Federation of Library Associations and Institutions (IFLA) [
+   International Federation of Library Associations and Institutions (IFLA) [[http://www.ifla.org/publications/functional-requirements-for-bibliographic-records](http://www.ifla.org/publications/functional-requirements-for-bibliographic-records){:.link_ref}].
-   <a class="link_ref" href="http://www.ifla.org/publications/functional-requirements-for-bibliographic-records">http://www.ifla.org/publications/functional-requirements-for-bibliographic-records</a>].

    The IFLA’s FRBR model distinguishes four levels of abstraction, or entities: